 Protection from patent trolls

-Consideration may want to be given to protecting the code from patent trolls.
+Consideration may want to be given to protecting the code from patent trolls and other patent owners.
 This avoids the situation where the code is patented by a third party and all users of the code are required to pay fees to the owner of the patent in order to continue to use the code.

 Note that this can be dealt with through a Contributor Agreement, rather than through the licence, if required.
 Refer to Discussion Document: OpenSource Contributor Agreements.